Skip to main content

 • handing over the key to the apartmentRead the Rental Agreement: These agreements include important information like payment due dates, community rules, maintenance obligations, terms for breaking your lease, and more.

 • Final Walkthrough: The previous renter might have broken something moving out or taken something with them that was negotiated with the purchase agreement.
-Document/take pictures of how the aparment is (damages, etc.) prior to moving in.
+Document/take pictures of how the apartment is (damages, etc.) prior to moving in.

 Finally, if everything checks out, you’re ready to sign the lease!
 Buying an apartment will likely take you a few months.
 Don’t rush anything!
 If you miss out on the “perfect” unit, you’ll probably only have to wait a few days before something else comes along that equally excites you.
 Best of luck in your apartment search!